Optic neuritis

 How does optic neuritis affect sight?

-Optic neuritis usually causes a reduction or loss of vision in at least one eye, so that your vision becomes blurred, dim, or faded.
-This change in vision usually comes on over the course of a few days and may continue to worsen over the first two weeks.
+Optic neuritis usually causes reduced vision or loss of vision.
+Vision becomes blurred, dim, or faded.
+It usually comes on over the course of a few days and may continue to worsen over the first two weeks.
 Optic neuritis usually affects vision in one eye, but in some types, it may affect both eyes.

-When your vision is first affected it’s common to experience discomfort or pain around your eyes, which might get worse when you move your eyes.
-This pain may be present before the change in your vision, or it may happen at the same time.
+In the first few days, it’s common to experience discomfort or pain around your eyes.
+This typically worsens with large eye movements.
+This pain is not usually so great that it stops you sleeping at night.
+If the pain is worse than this, it would be important to let your GP or eye specialist know as there may be another cause.
+The pain may be present before the change in your vision, or it may happen at the same time.
 It will normally only last a few days.

 What causes optic neuritis?